What'sNEW May - Jul 2020

 Bacteria... cites more evidence of their durability.

-Images from NASA'S Opportunity, Spirit and Curiosity rovers are spliced and edited to make a high-definition, ten-minute virtual tour of the surface of Mars.
+Images from NASA'S Opportunity, Spirit and Curiosity rovers are spliced and edited to make a high-definition, ten-minute virtual tour of Mars.

 Thanks, Rob Cooper.